medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

 # 6 Business rules for use of &#39;HospitalNotification&#39;

-The purpose of the outlined business rules for use of the &#39;HospitalNotification&#39; is that the actors who use the notification, use the messages as intended.
+The purpose of the outlined business rules for use of the &#39;HospitalNotification&#39; is that the notification users use the messages as intended.
 Business rules are a supplement to the standard for &#39;HospitalNotification&#39; and can be updated as the needs change.

-  >Note:Private hospitals can also use hospitalnotifications
+  >Note: Private hospitals can also use hospitalnotifications

 1. **Electronic notifications are generated based on real-time registration in the EPR/PAS system**If EPR/PAS uses future registrations of planned contacts, these should trigger the electronic notification only when the time occurs, i.e. at the patient&#39;s physical attendance.

-2. **Ended hospital stay (admission and acute ambulant care) is only used when the patient is discharged (and sent home/to primary sector)**Notification of &#39;ENDED hospital stay&#39; cannot be used in case of transfer.
+2. **Ended hospital stay (admission and acute ambulant care) is only used when the patient is discharged (and sent home/to the primary sector)** Notification of &#39;ENDED hospital stay&#39; cannot be used in case of transfer.

-    >Note:f the patient is responsible for transport from hospital A to hospital B him-/herself, END hospital stay can be used.
+    >Note: If the patient is responsible for transport from hospital A to hospital B him-/herself, END hospital stay can be used.
 The planned transfer should be communicated to the receiver in the care process plan or in a correspondence message.

 3. **If an acute ambulant stay is changed to the patient being admitted, a new &#39;START hospital stay – admission&#39; notification is sent.** No notification on &#39;ENDED hospital stay&#39; should be sent when the acute ambulant stay changes to the patient being admitted.
-Notification on &#39;ENDED hospital stay&#39; is sent when the patient is subsequently discharged (sent home/to primary sector).
+Notification on &#39;ENDED hospital stay&#39; is sent when the patient is subsequently discharged (sent home/to the primary sector).

 4. **If an admission changes to acute ambulant care, a new &#39;START hospital stay – acute ambulant care&#39; notification is sent.** No notification on &#39;ENDED hospital stay&#39; should be sent when the admission changes to acute ambulant care.
-Notification on &#39;ENDED hospital stay&#39; is sent when the patient is subsequently discharged (sent home/to primary sector).
+Notification on &#39;ENDED hospital stay&#39; is sent when the patient is subsequently discharged (sent home/to the primary sector).
 This occurrence is seen as rare.

 5. **If the patient is declared dead on arrival, after arrival or during the hospital stay, the notification of the type &#39;DEATH&#39; is sent.**
 The notification type &#39;DEAD&#39; should be used in all cases where the patient is dead or dies.

-6. **If the patient is registered as on leave in the EPR, the notification is sent when the patient starts (&#39;START leave&#39;) or finishes (&#39;END leave&#39;) their leave (at home).** Leave notifications is only sent when the patient is registered as being on leave at home.
+6. **If the patient is registered as on leave in the EPR, the notification is sent when the patient starts (&#39;START leave&#39;) or finishes (&#39;END leave&#39;) their leave (at home).** Leave notifications are only sent when the patient is registered as being on leave at home.
 In case of a double admission,leave should therefore not trigger a leave notification.
 Leave notifications should not activate care services in the municipality unless otherwise agreed.

    >Note:Admission in psychiatric and somatic departments at the same time.

 7. **If an incorrect registration has happened, which has caused an incorrect electronic notification, a correction or cancellation must be sent on the following principles:**
-    1. If a notification has been sent because of wrongly entered personal identification number (CPR) or wrong choice of hospital stay, **a cancellation** is sent.
+    1. If a notification has been sent because of a wrongly entered personal identification number (CPR) or wrong choice of hospital stay, **a cancellation** is sent.
     2. If a notification with the wrongly stated hospital department or time of stay is sent, **a correction** is sent, i.e. a new correct notification that replaces previous notifications.
-A cancellation is not sent prior to the correction.
+Cancellation is not sent prior to the correction.

-8. **No specific transfer notification is used.** A requirement is made that new notifications with &#39;START hospital stay&#39; is sent from the hospital, which the patient is transferred **to**, either if it is in the same region or another region.
-No notification is sent from the hospital, which the patient is transferred form.
+8. **No specific transfer notification is used.** A requirement is made that new notifications with 'START hospital stay'; is sent from the hospital the patient is transferred **to**, whether it is in the same region or another region.
+No notification is sent from the hospital, from which the patient is transferred form.

    >Note: If the patient is responsible for transport from hospital A to hospital B him-/herself, END hospital stay can be used.
 The planned transfer should be communicated to the receiver in the care process plan or in a correspondence message.